Backstaff

 The backstaff is a navigational instrument that was used to measure the altitude of a celestial body, in particular the Sun or Moon.
 When observing the Sun, users kept the Sun to their back (hence the name) and observed the shadow cast by the upper vane on a horizon vane.
 It was invented by the English navigator John Davis, who described it in his book Seaman's Secrets in 1594.

 Types of backstaffs

 Backstaff is the name given to any instrument that measures the altitude of the sun by the projection of a shadow.
 It appears that the idea for measuring the sun's altitude using back observations originated with Thomas Harriot.
-Many types of instruments evolved from the cross-staff that can be classified as backstaves.
+Many types of instruments evolved from the cross-staff that can be classified as backstaffs.
 Only the Davis quadrant remains dominant in the history of navigation instruments.
 Indeed, the Davis quadrant is essentially synonymous with backstaff.
 However, Davis was neither the first nor the last to design such an instrument and others are considered here as well.